 2. Some RAID cards come with some advanced features such as RAID, linear RAID, compression etc. Make sure that you disable these features first.
 You want to minimize the workload of the card and maximize the I/O speed.
 It will only slow down the overall process if you enable these additional features.
 You can disable the settings in the BIOS of the card.
 FYI, most of the RAID cards in $100 ranges are “software RAID”, i.e., they are using the system CPU to do the work.
 Personally, I think these fancy features are designed for Windows users.
 You really don’t need any of these features in Unix world.

 3. Personally, I recommend any brand except Highpoint Rocketraid because of the driver issues.
 Some of the Highpoint Rocketraid products are not supported by FreeBSD natively.
 You will need to download the driver from their website first.
 Their driver is version-specified, e.g., they have two different set of drivers for FreeBSD 7 and 8, and both of them are not compatible with each other.
 One day if they decide to stop supporting the device, then you either need to stick with the old FreeBSD, or buy a new card.
 My conclusion: Stay away from Highpoint Rocketraid.

 Depending on the settings / history of your zpool, you may want to maintain the free space at a certain level to avoid speed-drop issues.

 Recently, I found that my ZFS system is very slow in terms of reading and writing.
 The speed dropped from 60MB/s to 5MB/s over the network.
-After some investigations, I found that the available space was around 300GB (out of 10TB), which is 3% free space.
+After some investigations, I found that the available space was around 300GB (out of 10TB), which is 3% left.
 Someone suggest that the safe threshold is about 10%, i.e., the performance won’t be impacted if you have at least 10% of the free space.
 I would say 5% is the bottom line, because I haven’t noticed any performance issues until it hits 3%.

 After I free up some spaces, the speed comes back again.